 Your Company is pursuing Turkmenistan-Afghanistan-Pakistan-India (TAPI)

 natural gas pipeline project for import of gas to India.
-Agreements
+Asian

-concluded soon.
+project is underway.
 Your Company is playing a lead role in discussions

 The domestic business initiatives of your Company are as follows:

 Your Company would be setting up a PBR plant of 110,000 tonnes per